actions/actions-runner-controller/README.md

 **Development Tips**

-Rerunnig the whole acceptance test suite from scratch on every little change to the controller, the runner, and the chart would be counter-productive.
+Rerunning the whole acceptance test suite from scratch on every little change to the controller, the runner, and the chart would be counter-productive.

-To make your developent cycle faster, use the below command to update deploy and update all the three:
+To make your development cycle faster, use the below command to update deploy and update all the three:

 ```
 # Let assume we have all other envvars like DOCKER_USER, GITHUB_TOKEN already set,